uwacyber/cits2006/cits2006-assessments/project.md

 ### **Demonstration preparation:**
 1. The group leader must book the group demonstration slot on the MS Teams -> Project Discussion -> CITS2006 Project Groups -> Demo booking (week 12).
 2. Ensure all group members can attend the session.
-3. Ensure the group report is submitted by the due date (Friday 5 pm of week 11).
+3. Ensure the group report and supplementary materials are submitted by the due date (Friday 5 pm of week 11).
-4. Ensure the individual report is submitted by the due date (Friday 5 pm of week 11).
+4. Ensure the individual report and supplementary materials are submitted by the due date (Friday 5 pm of week 11).
 5. The demo should demonstrate the functionality of defence features implemented.